PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 M5Cardputer_and_M5Echo_I2C_text_to_morse_code

-INTRO - A BIT OF HISTORY:
+# INTRO - A BIT OF HISTORY

 In 1962 I was teached the morse code at the signals school of the Royal Dutch Navy in Amsterdam, The Netherlands.
 During nine months I learned to send and to receive (and decode in my head) morse code and type the received text on a typewriter ("in the blind", that is: not looking on your hands while typing).
 Sending the morse code using a heavy duty copper "straight key" was done by the so-called "count method" (in Dutch: "tel methode").
 The teacher had a wooden stick in one of his hands.
 He hit the stick on a wooden block mounted on the table in front of him, in the rythm that we, students "sang" the counting.
 And we, the student wireless radio operators, in English also known as "sparks" (named after one of the first type of wireless radio transmitter [wiki](https://en.wikipedia.org/wiki/Spark-gap_transmitter)), had to speak loudly the counting of the